QubitProducts/slapdash/README.md

 ### `some(array, callback, context)`

-Check if some of the items in the array match the predicate.
-If you do not provide a callback then `_.identity` will be used.
+Check if some of the items in the array match the predicate, you need to pass a predicate function and an optional context.

 ```js
 _.some([1, 2, 3], _.identity) // true